zeekus/textfiles/pschism_build_document_with_spack.md

 ---

 Orginally was not able to get hdf5 to compile on the oneapi-compilers with spack version 0.20.3 until hte dependancy of ^diffutils@3.8 was added.
+You can either tell packages.yaml about the dependancies.

 ```
 spack install netcdf-fortran%oneapi@2022.1.0